Skip to main content

 Beware of unsolicited job offers by text message (Getty)

-BBB Scam Tracker has received multiple reports of a job scam involving fake job offers from the same company.
+BBB Scam Tracker continues to receive multiple reports of job scams involving fake job offers from supposed HR reps from different companies.

 At first, this “recruiter” seems professional.
 They claim to have seen your resume on a job search site and want to interview you for a position.
 But first, you need to message them on WhatsApp.